tristanMatthias/spiral/articles/6-conditions-of-change/solutions/index.md

 ---
+title: "Solutions: What are you solving for in life?"
-title: "Condition 2: Solutions – The 6 Conditions of Change"
+subTitle: Condition 2 in the 6 Conditions of Change
 written: 2020-11-01
 date: 2020-11-01
 tags: